AqwamCreates/DataPredict/docs/API/Regularizers/BaseRegularizer.md

 #### Parameters:

-* weightTensor: A tensor from weight block object.
+* weightTensor: A tensor from the weight block object.

-#### Returns:
+#### Parameters:

-* weightTensor: A tensor from weight block object.
+* weightTensor: A tensor for the weight block object.

 ### setCalculateFunction()